Efficient energy use: International standards

-By country or region
+Examples by country or region

 Europe

-Energy efficiency targets for 2020 and 2030.

 The first EU-wide energy efficiency target was set in 1998.
 Member states agreed to improve energy efficiency by 1 percent a year over twelve years.
 In addition, legislation about products, industry, transport and buildings has contributed to a general energy efficiency framework.
 More effort is needed to address heating and cooling: there is more heat wasted during electricity production in Europe than is required to heat all buildings in the continent.
 All in all, EU energy efficiency legislation is estimated to deliver savings worth the equivalent of up to 326 million tons of oil per year by 2020.

 The EU set itself a 20% energy savings target by 2020 compared to 1990 levels, but member states decide individually how energy savings will be achieved.
 At an EU summit in October 2014, EU countries agreed on a new energy efficiency target of 27% or greater by 2030.
 One mechanism used to achieve the target of 27% is the 'Suppliers Obligations & White Certificates'.
 The ongoing debate around the 2016 Clean Energy Package also puts an emphasis on energy efficiency, but the goal will probably remain around 30% greater efficiency compared to 1990 levels.
 Some have argued that this will not be enough for the EU to meet its Paris Agreement goals of reducing greenhouse gas emissions by 40% compared to 1990 levels.